Shop Hoagies' Page before you visit your favorite on-line stores

 display?
 Are parents able to recognize such precocity?

-Polydron (ages 4+ and 7+ through middle school)
+Polydron (ages 4+ and 7+ through middle and high school)

 many countries as the world's leading resource for teaching Maths 2 and 3

 dimensional geometry, design and technology.
-This is a major aid in
+A major aid in

 developing spatial awareness.